Anytime a credit card transaction fails, things can get uncomfortable.

 When attempting to make your purchase, especially online or via mobile app, it’s easy to enter a digit of your credit card number, expiration date or security code incorrectly.
 Or perhaps your billing address is outdated.
 These could all be simple explanations for a declined transaction.
-Double check your card information to ensure it’s correct.
+Double-check your card information to ensure it’s correct.

 Too many accidents like this can result in a freeze on your account, though.
 In that case, you may need to contact your issuer to clear up any misunderstanding.

-Always enter your information carefully and review before hitting submit, especially if you have multiple billing addresses.
+Always enter your information carefully and review it before hitting submit, especially if you have multiple billing addresses.
 You should also be diligent in notifying your issuer anytime you have a change of address, as up-to-date personal information helps prevent fraud.

 5. Missed payments

 After you miss a payment for the first time, you should contact your issuer and settle the missed payment as quickly as possible.
 But if you have a history of missed payments, you may find your card getting declined at the register, even if you’re just a few days past your due date.